Colorado Springs Police Department: History

 In September 2011, two CSPD officers issued a citation to Hooters and charged a 19-year-old waitress with a misdemeanor for giving alcohol to intoxicated customers.
 However, further investigation revealed that the officers had ordered beers and had visited two bars prior.
 Surveillance cameras also revealed that the customers do not appear intoxicated and able to walk without trouble.
 As a result, the case against the restaurant and waitress was dismissed.
 CSPD has denied the allegations, but Mayor Steve Bach has ordered an investigation into the officers' conduct.

 In October 2012, Officer Josh Carrier was found guilty of numerous counts of molesting boys at a middle school where he acted as a wrestling coach.

 In December 2017, a woman helped save the life of a man who had overdosed by guiding another woman to give CPR and she also called 911.
 After giving her details as a witness, she asked for the police officer's name and badge but instead was forcibly pushed away from the scene.
 When she asked for a supervisor she was then arrested and cited for a misdemeanor.

-In October 2022, during a traffic stop initiated by a CSPD officer, a homeless black veteran, Mr. Dalvin Gadson, was arrested and hospitalized after being beaten him after pulling him from his vehicle.
-The event was captured by officers’ body cameras and footage, showing a officer with bloody hands smiling while Mr. Gadson was bloody on the ground, were shared widely on social media leading to claims of police excessive use of force and a civil suit against officers involved in the arrest.
+In October 2022, during a traffic stop initiated by a CSPD officer, a homeless black veteran, Mr. Dalvin Gadson was arrested and hospitalized as a result of being beaten and then pulled from his vehicle.
+The event was captured by officers’ body cameras and footage, showing an officer with bloody hands smiling while Mr. Gadson was bloody on the ground, were shared widely on social media leading to claims of police excessive use of force and a civil suit against officers involved in the arrest.